Both attic fans and ridge vents are popular attic ventilation methods. But which one is the better choice for you?

 Differences between attic fans and ridge vents

 1. They work differently

 Ridge vents are those exhaust ports that run along the ridge of your roof.
 They can be only spotted by a trained eye.
 They are tiny in size, but they provide ample space for hot air to exhaust from the attic.

 Ridge vents work only with proper attic intake vents.
 For these soffit vents are installed which draw cool air from the outside.
 Since hot air rises and it exhausts through the ridge vents, the negative pressure thus created in the attic pulls in the cold air from the outside through the soffit vents.
 This is the most popular passive ventilation method for the attic.

 Attic fans are used to forcibly exhaust air from the attic.
 They are useful when there isn’t proper attic ventilation.
 These fans run using either electricity or solar power.

 They are available in many sizes and with many features, and they are usually installed either on the roof or the gable of the attic.

-Do I need attic fans along with ridge vents?
+Do I need attic fans or ridge vents?

-If you already have enough ridge vents then attic fans are not recommended.
+If proper ridge ventilation is possible for your roof then that is recommended over attic fans.
 Attic fans consume energy, and they have some downsides.
-If you can achieve proper attic ventilation passively just using the vents in the attic, that is always better.
+If you can achieve proper attic ventilation passively by just using the vents in the attic, that is always better.

-However, in many cases achieving ventilation which is enough to cool down an attic during summer days is not possible due to many reasons.
+However, in many cases, achieving enough ventilation to cool down an attic during summer days is not possible due to many reasons.
 The main reason is improper ventilation.
-Even though proper vents were provided initially when the house was built, these vents could be blocked overtime by insulations or other things that obstruct the free flow of air through the attic.
+Even though proper vents were provided initially when the house was built, these vents could be blocked overtime by insulations or other things that obstruct the free flow of air through them.
 Also storing a lot of items in the attic also can block the natural flow of air.